-Be aware of your settings in the export dialogue so that you know what to expect and can match up the fbx settings In Modest3D - see figs 1, 2 below
+Be aware of your settings in the export dialogue so that you know what to expect and can match up the fbx settings In Editor - see figs 1, 2 below.

-Cameras and Lights are not currently imported in to Modest3D but cameras and lights can be created and edited in Modest3D easily
+Cameras and Lights are not currently imported in to Editor but cameras and lights can be created and edited in Editor easily.

 Which version of FBX are you using? use the Latest Version of FBX where possible.

 Autodesk update their FBX installer regularly and it can provide different results with different versions of their own software and other 3rd party 3D apps.